UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Experiments

-\textbf{Analysis on Dataset Weighting Strategies.} We further examine the impact of per-dataset sampling frequencies on our unified training approach.
-All models are trained on the unified dataset for a fixed number of iterations, but we vary the per-domain sampling frequency to control how often samples from each distribution are drawn.
-As shown in Table~\ref{tab:weight_ablation}, unified training consistently outperforms the single-dataset baselines, even under extreme weighting schemes.
-For example, on nuScenes, models trained with only 5\% exposure to the target domain and 90\% exposure to a very different distribution (Waymo) still surpass the in-domain baseline by 13.5\% on Dynamic Mean EPE, indicating that even limited cross-domain exposure provides considerable benefits.
-Unsurprisingly, one can maximize in-domain performance by slightly biasing the model twoards in-domain data.
-Lastly, we find that uniformly sampling all datasets with equal probability yields the best out-of-distribution performance on TruckScenes.

-\textbf{Analysis on Scaling Laws.} We evaluate Flow4D (\method) with varying amounts of training data on both in-distribution benchmarks (AV2, nuScenes, and Waymo) and an out-of-distribution benchmark (TruckScenes) in Fig~\ref{fig:scaling}.
+\textbf{Analysis on Scaling Laws.} We evaluate Flow4D-XL (\method) with varying amounts of training data on both in-distribution benchmarks (AV2, nuScenes, and Waymo) and an out-of-distribution benchmark (TruckScenes) in Fig~\ref{fig:scaling}.
 As expected, larger training sets reduce Dynamic Mean EPE.
 However, data augmentation proves far more critical for out-of-distribution performance, while its effect on in-distribution performance remains minimal.

-\textbf{Analysis on Frame-Rate.} We evaluate the generalization of Flow4D (\method), SSF (\method) and \(\Delta\)Flow (\method) across different frame rates in Table~\ref{tab:frame_rate}.
-Slower frame rates approximate a slower-moving ego-vehicle, while faster frame rates approximate a faster one.
-Although all models are trained using 10 Hz annotations, multi-dataset training consistently improves performance, especially at slower frame rates.
+\textbf{Analysis on Frame-Rate.} We evaluate the generalization of Flow4D-XL (\method), SSF (\method) and \(\Delta\)Flow (\method) across different frame rates in Table~\ref{tab:frame_rate}.
+These settings serve as a stress test of temporal generalization outside standard operating conditions: slower frame rates approximate a slower-moving ego-vehicle, while faster frame rates approximate a faster one.
+Although all models are trained using 10 Hz annotations, multi-dataset training consistently improves performance over single-dataset models, especially at slower frame rates.
 Interestingly, higher frame rates have a smaller negative effect on performance, likely because models only need to estimate smaller displacement vectors for each timestep.

-\textbf{Limitations and Future Work.} We investigate the domain gap between different LiDAR scene flow datasets and show that multi-dataset training enables strong generalization.
-Due to a lack of benchmarks and baselines in diverse domains, our experiments are limited to autonomous driving scenes.
-Future work should explore non-AV settings.